|Based in||Czech Republic|

 3. Mixed Netflix results, not great for streaming

 Netflix is in a continual war with VPN services.
 Netflix tries to keep people from connecting to their service using a VPN, while the VPNs are continually coming up with new ways to get around the Netflix defenses.
 SecureLine isn’t particularly known for success in this war.
 We did some basic testing and found that on this particular day, some Avast servers were able to get through, while others were not.

-If connecting to Netflix or other streaming services is a priority, we suggest ExpressVPN, which our testing showed to be the best VPN for connecting to Netflix.
+If connecting to Netflix or other streaming services is a priority, we suggest NordVPN, which our testing showed to be the best VPN for Netflix.

 But what about streaming in general?